-Furthermore, the Bank was awarded a triple International Organization for Standardization certification for ISO/IEC 27001- for Information Security, ISO 20000 - for IT Service Management and ISO 22301 - for Business Continuity by the British Standard Institute (BSI).
+To further attest to the Bank's sound IT risk management practices, GTBank is the first Bank to be awarded a triple International Organization for Standardization certification for ISO/IEC 27001(Information Security), ISO 20000(IT Service Management) and ISO 22301(Business Continuity) by the British Standard Institute (BSI).
 The British Standard Institute (BSI) certification recognizes companies that have implemented systems and structures that ensure their operations are in line with international best practices.
 The certification attests that the Bank has instituted internationally accepted processes that guaranty the security of its customers' information, the ability of the institution to consistently provide quality service and its capacity to resume business within a short timeframe in the event of any business disruptions.
-These certificates are valid for a period of three years during which surveillance audits will be conducted by the BSI on an annual basis to ascertain conformity with established standards and procedures.
+These certificates, although issued in 2015, are valid for a period of three years during which surveillance audits will be conducted by the BSI on an annual basis to ascertain conformity with established standards and procedures.
 After the expiration of the certificates, a re-certification audit will be conducted to evaluate the Bank's fulfilment of all the requirement of the internationally recognised standards.